 Trinity School for Children is a lock-free school.
 All students will be assigned an open locker.
 Students are not permitted to change lockers unless permission is granted by administration.
-Under no circumstances are students to touch contents of another student's locker.
+Under no circumstances are students permitted to touch the contents of another student's locker.
 Any abuse of the open locker will subject the student to a fine for damages, the loss of the open locker, or other consequences.